“We all have our one… The one person you’d burn the universe down to save, or to condemn.”

 While the standout feature of Velocity Weapon is the twisting storyline and unexpected plot, I wasn’t anticipating this experience to continue in CHAOS VECTOR, thinking it an unrealistic expectation to have of any sequel.
 At first, this was more or less accurate as O’Keefe dives into the aftermath of the closing events in Velocity Weapon and delivers more of her signature intrigue and political espionage.
 But very soon I found I was quite wrong.

 I have no idea how O’Keefe has mined so many fantastic ideas and deployed them all cohesively without relying on suspiciously convenient plot devices, but she did, and the result is incredibly fun.
 I had butterflies in my stomach as this book reached its climax which, despite all of my best efforts to predict, caught me entirely by surprise.
 The closing chapters of CHAOS VECTOR are both thrilling and satisfying, while impossibly leaving key questions to be answered in the next instalment.

 “Essential communications only,” Sanda said.
 An emoji middle finger popped up in her text display.
 Despite herself, she grinned.

 CHAOS VECTOR continues the three POVs from Velocity Weapon delivered in the same punchy, short chapter format.
-There are many familiar faces and I was pleased to get to know Arden, Nox, Tomas and Graham a little better.
-There are also some new and likeable characters that fill out an endearing little space crew.
-O’Keefe manages to create compelling characters in between all the conspiracies and action so I hope there is time to explore their relationships further in the next book.
+There are many familiar faces, and I was pleased to get to know Arden, Nox, Tomas and Graham a little better.
+New, likeable characters fill out an endearing little space crew.
+O’Keefe manages to create compelling characters in between all the conspiracies and action, so I hope there is time to explore their relationships further in the next book.